faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ## Summary

 In this lab, you have accomplished the following:
--   Retrive the keys and endpoint of Azure OpenAI resource.
+-   Retrieve the keys and endpoint of Azure OpenAI resource.
 -   Deploy an OpenAI model within the Azure AI Foundry portal
 -   Integrate Azure OpenAI models into your applications

-### Congratulations on successfully completing the lab!
+## Congratulations on successfully completing the lab!
 Click Next>> to continue to the next lab.